 - Servers only in the US

-HostGator falls into the cheap hosting category, with shared hosting starting at $2.75/month.
+HostGator falls into the cheap hosting services category, with shared plans starting at $2.75/month.
 Other options are also affordable.
 WordPress hosting starts at $5.95/month, VPS is $19.95/month, and dedicated hosting is $89.98/month.
 But these are introductory prices and will increase after renewal.

 In terms of options, HostGator has something for everyone.
 Plus, the pricing is competitive.